facebookresearch/omni3d/README.md

 OUTPUT_DIR output/demo
 ```

 The above code runs Cube R-CNN DLA34 model trained on the full Omni3D dataset on a set of sample COCO images.
+The outputs are stored as images in the `output/demo` folder.

 See [Model Zoo](MODEL_ZOO.md) for more models.

 See [demo.py](demo/demo.py) for more details.